“Tokyo’s hidden erotic wonderland is open for business.” – National Geographic

 Keiko likes Hiroto, too.
 She may be a little bit jealous.
-Than, she orders two bottles of champagne, in order for Hiroto to spend more time with her.
+Then, she orders two bottles of champagne, in order for Hiroto to spend more time with her.
 “Drink, drink, drink” – the audience is shouting.
 Hiroto must finish drinking both bottles.
 And the night was just starting…

 In one night, a host can drink 10 bottles of champagne and make lot of money.
 But this comes at a heavy price: spitting of blood and other alcohol related illnesses.
 A host doesn’t stay in this job for more than two-three years.

 Prostitution in Japan is illegal, so the night-time entertainment establishments became very creative in order to attract their clientele.
-Everything caters towards the men’s pleasures, fantasies and perversions: air stewardess, nurses and school-girls themed clubs, and even subway “groping” venue.
+Everything caters towards the men’s pleasures, fantasies and perversions: air stewardesses, nurses and school-girls themed clubs, and even subway “groping” venue.
 And if you are shy, you can have a real-sized doll with your choice of clothing.

-Just Kabukichō alone has approximately 3,500 sex parlors, strip theaters, peep shows, “soaplands”, ‘lovers’ banks, porno shops, sex telephone clubs, karaoke bars and clubs, etc. (Wikipedia).
+Just Kabukichō alone has approximately 3,500 sex parlors, strip theaters, peep shows, “soaplands”, ‘lovers’ banks, porn shops, sex telephone clubs, karaoke bars and clubs, etc. (Wikipedia).
 Most of the adult entertainment industry in Japan is controlled by Yakuza, the Japanese mafia.

 Overworked salarymen (corporate white-collar workers wearing black suites, white shirts and black ties) are regular customers of the red light districts.